Every file, every place, every time

 May the SecureData force be with you

 Our founder, Dr Ngair Teow Hin combined more than a decade’s worth of research with his no-nonsense mindset to create SecureData.
-He ignored outdated tribal knowledge and used innovative PKI-based encryption technology to protect all types of Data, in all types of use.
+Ignoring outdated tribal knowledge, SecureData’s innovative PKI-based technology protects every file, every place, and every time.

 This proactive and pervasive style of Data protection quickly attracted governments who were trying to overcome the problems caused by reactive systems, restrictive tools, and constantly changing cybersecurity policies.
 SecureData has been the encryption solution of choice for public entities in Singapore, Tokyo and Hong Kong since 2003.